Article Updated July 20, 2018

-To help you feel more at ease, we answer some common questions about landlord credit checks, preparing yourself for one, and your options if your credit isn’t stellar.
+To help you feel more at ease, we are going to answer some common questions about landlord credit checks, preparing yourself for one, and your options if your credit isn’t stellar.

 Can a Landlord Really Check My Credit?